MyceliumGear/gear-documentation/source/Developers_API/gateways.md

-# Gateways API
-With Gear's developer API, it is possible to create, update or get a list of all gateways.
+With Gear's developer API, it is possible to create, update or get a list (or one) of gateways.

 ## Create gateway
 To create a gateway, you need to make a **POST** request to `/api/gateways` with the following body:

 Required fields:

 - *name*.
   Name of your gateway
 - *pubkey*.
-Public key (xpub) exported from the wallet to which you will receive bitcoins
+  Public key (xpub) exported from the wallet to which you will receive Bitcoins
 - *confirmations_required*.
   Number of required confirmations to consider transaction successful
 - *orders_expiration_period*.
   How long the order will be waiting for a payment (in milliseconds).
 Should be between 0 and 1800
 - *default_currency*.
   Default currency to display order amounts in

 Optional fields:

+- *active*.
-  - *active* - If a gateway is active (can generate new orders).
+If a gateway is active (can generate new orders).
 Default: *true*
+- *address_derivation_scheme*.
-  - *address_derivation_scheme* - How we derive each new address from the provided xpub (see BIP32 documentation)
+  How we derive each new address from the provided xpub (see BIP32 documentation)
+- *callbackurl*.
-  - *callbackurl* - A callback url is where our server will report all order status changes by performing a callback request
+  A callback url is where our server will report all order status changes by performing a callback request
+- *afterpayment_redirect_to*.
-  - *afterpayment_redirect_to* - Is a URL to which users are redirected after they made a payment
+  Is a URL to which users are redirected after they made a payment
 - *auto_redirect*.
   Automatically redirect user after payment.
 Boolean.
 Default: *false*
+- *test_pubkey*.
-  - *test_pubkey* - Testnet public key.
+  Testnet public key.
 Used if *test_mode* is enabled
+- *test_mode*.
-  - *test_mode* - Activate or deactivate testnet mode.
+  Activate or deactivate testnet mode.
 Default: *false*
 - *convert_currency_to*.
   Convert given amount in to specific currency.
 Possible: "BTC", "USD", "EUR".
 Default: *"BTC"*
 - *exchange_rate_adapter_names*.
   Where we get exchange rates.
 Array.
 Default: *["Bitstamp", "Btce", "Kraken"]*
-  - *description*.
-  - *merchant_url*.
 - *receive_payments_notifications*.
   Send notifications about new payments to client email.
 Boolean.
 Default: *false*
-  - *city*.
-  - *region*.
-  - *country*.
 - *locale*.
   Locale for all messages.
 Only english aviable on the current moment.
 - *allow_links*.
+- *description*.
+- *merchant_url*.
+- *city*.
+- *region*.
+- *country*.

 Example: